 Analogous VA Ratings

-Veterans with disabilities that are not listed within VA’s Schedule for Rating Disabilities will be assigned an analogous rating.
-Analogous ratings are ratings assigned based on what condition most closely matches the symptoms or treatment the veteran is experiencing.
-To assign analogous ratings VA looks at the bodily functions affected, the anatomical location of the body, and the symptoms that are produced to match the condition most similar to the one being experienced.
+Veterans with disabilities that are not listed within VA’s Schedule for Rating Disabilities are assigned an analogous rating.
+Essentially, VA assigns a rating based on what condition most closely matches the symptoms or treatment the veteran is experiencing.
+VA looks at the bodily functions affected, the anatomical location of the condition, and the symptoms.

 Secondary Service Connection